ShuxiChen/Data-Analytics-Course-Projects/Statistical Methods and Data Analysis/Chi-square Test/README.md

 ## Basics of the Chi-Square Distribution

-The Chi-Square distribution is denoted as χ² (pronounced as "kai-square").
+The Chi-Square distribution is denoted as χ².
 It is a continuous probability distribution that takes only positive values and is right-skewed.
 The shape of the Chi-Square distribution depends on its degrees of freedom (df).

 ### Degrees of Freedom (df)